-I think it is becoming more and more popular to stay home to celebrate the New Year!
-So…I thought, how perfect to create a blog with some amazing recipe ideas for you and your party guests!
-Many of these can be made ahead, so that you too can enjoy the festivities.
-Or, maybe you just want a quiet dinner for you and your significant other?
-It’s all here!
-Cheers to the New Year…the New Decade…may you all prosper in every way imaginable!
-Hope you enjoy my version of New Year’s Eve Dinner at home!
+In my opinion, it is becoming more and more popular to stay home to ring in the New Year!
+So, here are a few amazing recipe ideas for you and your party guests!
+Many of these New Year’s Eve dishes can be made ahead, so that you too can enjoy the festivities.
+Even if you are not hosting a gathering, any of these dishes are perfect for a quiet dinner for you and your significant other.
+Cheers to the New Year.
+May you all prosper in every way imaginable!
+Hope you enjoy my version of a perfect New Year’s Eve Dinner at home!

-This may be very old school, but everyone I know enjoys a great Shrimp Cocktail.
-Always a crowd pleaser.
+Albeit old school, a great Shrimp Cocktail is always a DO!
+A definite crowd pleaser.
 For ease, I would suggest buying cooked shrimp, stick to nothing over 21-25 per pound.
-Or purchase raw, and poach in a seafood stock/coconut milk bath.
-Serve with an amazing cocktail sauce and lemon wedges…and do not forget the Old Bay!
+Alternatively, you can purchase raw shrimp and poach in a seafood stock/coconut milk bath.

 Cheese Balls are so fun!
-Today there are so many versions…not like the cheese balls from the 70’s!
-Here’s my take…hope you enjoy!
+Today there are so many versions.
+This is not like the cheese balls from the 70’s!
+Here’s my take.
+Hope you enjoy!

 MAKE YOUR OWN SUSHI

-By far one of my favorite appetizers…love making them and eating them.
-They are perfect for your New Year’s Eve dinner at home because you can prepare ahead of time and bake just before your guests arrive!
+Stuffed Mushrooms are by far one of my favorite appetizers.
+I love making them, as much as I love devouring them.
+Sausage Stuffed Mushrooms are perfect for your New Year’s Eve dinner at home.
+Additionally, you can prepare ahead of time, and bake just before your guests arrive!

 Happy New Year!
-Happy New Decade!
-Happy 2020!
+Hope you enjoy my New Year’s Eve Dinner ideas.
 May you all enjoy a safe start to the New Year with your Family and Friends!
-Thanks for a great year and all of your continued support…love you all!
+Thanks for a great year and all of your continued support.
+Love you all!